weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/sum-transformers.md

 ## How to enable (module configuration)

-### Docker-compose
+### Docker Compose

-The `sum-transformers` module can be added as a service to the Docker-compose file.
+The `sum-transformers` module can be added as a service to the Docker Compose file.
 You must have a text vectorizer like `text2vec-contextionary` or `text2vec-transformers` running.

-An example Docker-compose file for using the `sum-transformers` module (with the `facebook-bart-large-cnn` model) in combination with the `text2vec-contextionary` vectorizer module is below:
+An example Docker Compose file for using the `sum-transformers` module (with the `facebook-bart-large-cnn` model) in combination with the `text2vec-contextionary` vectorizer module is below:

 ```yaml
 ---